Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Discussion

-\fref{fig:GREPvsNW_omega} also shows signs of PNS convection.
-PNS convection is seen in all our of 2D models at a radius of $\sim$20\,km.
-There are signs of convective instability in the core starting as early as $\sim$100\,ms, but strong instabilities do not develop until $\sim$200-250\,ms in all models.
-The strength of this instability is higher in more massive progenitors and in GREP gravity.
-The onset of PNS convection also occurs earlier (up to $\sim$50\,ms) in the GREP simulations.
+shows the actual presence of convective motions.
+The right panel of \fref{fig:s20WH07_omega} show the anisotropic velocity in the 2D simulation of s20.
+Also in this panel we show the location of the heavy-lepton neutrinosphere from the 1D simulation (dashed line) and from the 2D simulation (solid line).
+The neutrinosphere is defined as the location where the spectrum weighted flux factor equals 0.25.
+We note several important results from these graphs below.

+Before discussing PNS convection in detail, we will briefly discuss the development of convection in the gain region.
+The 1D and 2D maps of $\omega^2_\mathrm{BV}$ are very similar up to $\sim$100\,ms after bounce.
+Even though there is a convectively unstable region close to the shock front, due to the high advection rate of material through this region convective seeds are unable to grow to full scale convection before the matter is accreted out of the unstable region.
+By $\sim$100\,ms the accretion rate has dropped, the shock radius increased, and the convectively unstable region has grown so that convective motions begin to develop in earnest as seen through the rise of $v_\mathrm{vaniso}$.
+This causes the shock radius to deviated from the spherically symmetric solution at this time.
+The added pressure support to the material behind the shock from these anisotropic motions is crucial to aid the neutrino mechanism and help drive an explosion \citep{couch:15a,mueller:15}.

+\fref{fig:s20WH07_omega} also shows the development of a region that is unstable to PNS convection between $\sim$15\,km-$\sim$25\,km starting as soon as $\sim$60\,ms after bounce in the 1D model.
+While we just show the GREP model s20, such a region is present in all models.
+In the corresponding 2D simulation, the onset of PNS convection occurs at this time, as seen in the color map of $v_\mathrm{aniso}$, and works to maintain $\omega^2_\mathrm{BV} \sim 0$.
 This convection has a quantitative effect on the neutrinos being emitted in our 2D simulations.
-PNS convection prevents the neutrinospheres from receding as they do in the corresponding 1D simulations.
+PNS convection effectively transfers internal energy from deep in the PNS to slightly larger radii.
+This helps support the PNS and prevents the neutrinospheres from receding as they do in the corresponding 1D simulations.
 This predominantly impacts the heavy-lepton neutrinos as they are emitted from the deepest regions of the star, closest to the PNS convection zone.
-The increased neutrinosphere radius gives a larger $\nu_x$ luminosity as can be seen in \fref{fig:2DNewtonian} and \fref{fig:GRshocks}.
+We explicitly show the heavy lepton neutrinosphere location in the right panel of \fref{fig:s20WH07_omega}, the solid line is the neutrinosphere from the 2D simulations while the dashed line is from the corresponding 1D simulation.
+The increased neutrinosphere radius, and the higher matter temperatures at the typical radius where the heavy lepton neutrinos are emitted from gives a larger $\nu_x$ luminosity as can be seen in \fref{fig:GRnus}.
+We note that increases, which have also been attributed to PNS convection, in the $\nu_x$ luminosities are seen in 1D vs. 2D models as early as \cite{buras:06b} and more recently in \cite{radice:17}.
+However, it is worth mentioning that \cite{buras:06b} see a relatively smaller impact of PNS convection on the heavy-lepton neutrino luminosity (an increase of, at most, $\sim20\%$) than seen here or in \cite{radice:17}.